 Furthermore, as a result of possible computer attacks, a special law was adopted that deals with specific measures and requirements to be implemented and adopted to ensure the safety of the critical information infrastructure (Federal Law No. 187-FZ 'On the Safety of Critical Information Infrastructure', dated 26 July 2017).
 Although the practical application of this new Law is still not fully clear, the general idea behind it is that all critical infrastructural objects will be categorised depending on their economic, political and social importance (that is, there will be three categories of importance).
 Depending on the relevant category of importance, specific rules and requirements will apply with respect to security measures to be implemented.

-Finally, the Sovereign Internet Law was adopted (Federal Law No. 90-FZ 'On Amendments into the Communication Law and the Information Law') in May 2019 and in force since 1 November 2019 (majority of its provisions).
-The main purpose of the Sovereign Internet Law is to create an autonomous system that can support the operation of the Russian segment of the internet in the event of disconnection from the global network.
+Finally, the Sovereign Internet Law (Federal Law No. 90-FZ 'On Amendments into the Communication Law and the Information Law') is aimed at creating an autonomous system that can support the operation of the Russian segment of the internet in the event of disconnection from the global network.

-The Sovereign Internet Law imposes a number of obligations on certain categories of persons (communication service providers, owners of various communication networks' infrastructure as well as information dissemination organisers (e.g., social networks, mail services), as well as establishing a specific register of internet exchange points ('register').
+The Internet Law imposes a number of obligations on certain categories of persons (communication service providers, owners of various communication networks' infrastructure and information dissemination organisers (e.g., social networks, mail services)), as well as establishing a specific register of internet exchange points (register).
 The obligations imposed include:

-- providing certain information to Roscomnadzor, information on the purpose of using a communication line that crosses the Russian border, and the means of communication installed on it;
+- providing certain information to Roscomnadzor and information on the purpose of using a communication line that crosses the Russian border, and the means of communication installed on it;

 - participating in drills arranged by Roscomnadzor;